yetibot/yetibot.github.io/resources/templates/md/pages/user-guide.md

 ### message

-The default event type for observes is `message`.
+The default event type for observers is `message`.
 This allows Yetibot to react to a message by running a command.
 For example:

 ```yetibot